AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/03 Collaboration and Teamwork.md

 * What do you agree with?
 * What do you disagree with?
 * What else would you like to know?

+Task#2: Learning about receiving Feedback
+The second step is to learn how to receive feedback.
+Just like it is difficulties to give feedback, it can also be difficult to receive it.
+We generally do not like it when people give us feedback so there are a few steps that you can follow to make sure you learn something from the feedback that is given to you.

+Step 1: Listen.
+Don’t reply automatically or justify yourself.

+Our first reaction with criticism or feedback is often to disapprove or defend ourselves.
+No matter how many times we get feedback: it will always hurt at first.
+Take at least one second before responding and remind yourself to be calm.

+Step 2: Be open.
+No feedback, no improvement.

+Feedback gives you the opportunity to improve your skills, your relationships and yourself.
+You should always approach feedback in a sincere and beneficial manner so that you can learn and grow from it.
+Keep in mind that it was probably very uncomfortable for this person to step up and give you feedback.
+Analyze how you can grow from this piece of information.
+Keep in mind that the person who is giving you feedback might not be very good at doing it, so the message might sound harsher than intended.
+Don't just reject the feedback because the message was not brought to you well -- there is always something you can learn.

+Step 3: Ask follow up questions to understand the feedback better.

+Try to actively listen. https://www.thebalancecareers.com/want-to-become-a-better-listener-1918650 Ask questions with curiosity.
+Try to avoid sounding judgemental and have an open attitude.

+Example questions:

+Can you say more about what you mean when you say...?
+Can you be more specific about what it means to you, and what your expectations are?
+Can you give specific examples of times when I was / wasn’t...?
+What does it look like to you?
+Can you give examples or suggestions of what you think I can do differently to be more...?